petermp79/coding-challenges/README.md

 time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.
 There are so many other interesting things that I want to spend my productive time on.

-I am done with coding challenge.
+So, I am done with coding challenge.

 ------  About the coding tests you found on this repo ------------------------